 Keywords play a very crucial role in App Store Optimization.
 Implementing the right keywords in your app store profile will definitely increase your ranking and your rate of app downloads.
 Be mindful of who your users are and what keywords they would mostly use to search for apps in your industry.
 You should plan to include any and every search term that may be relevant to your mobile app and stay up-to-date with the competition to get an idea of what is already working.

-There are also many ASO tools that you can use such as keyword explorer and auto-suggestions to help you get started.
+There are also many ASO tools that you can use such as keyword explorer and auto-suggestions.
 It’s also important to take note how data and Chinese character presentation are completely different.
-When adding keywords, hieroglyphs should have no indents or spaces between words, and you should avoid any ambiguity of hieroglyph combinations to maximize your reach.
+When adding keywords, hieroglyphs should have no indents or spaces between words.
+Furthermore, you should avoid any ambiguity of hieroglyph combinations to maximize your reach.
 It is always best to have your title in Chinese using relevant keywords, but having a title in Chinese followed by the English version with brackets is also good practice.
 Again, it’s best to trust localization to native Chinese speakers who are experienced in the field to avoid any hiccups.

 3.Don’t disregard App Store Search Behavior